frankstratton/docdr/README.md

   heuristic measure; e.g. -- least covered package + longest function
 * Add interactive commands:
 	* n: Never ask again; add a default doc string so we always skip this function
+	* x: Exit and write any pending changes (currently if you are using [e] it only calls writeFile when you've finished all comments in the current file.
+We should also maybe catch ctrl-c and write pending changes or prompt to discard
 * Fix offsets when editing the original file.
 Currently we don't rescan/reload Positions so if you add comments to one function, the next edit in the same file opens to the wrong line.
 * Other editor support as necessary